joncol/jcon-cpp/README.md

 rpc_server->registerServices({ new ExampleService() });
 ```

+Note that (as of 2018-11-21) there is also a variant of `registerServices` that
+takes a `QMap<QObject*, QString>`, where the keys are the services, and the
+values are strings that will need to be used as prefixes when calling the
+corresponding RPC methods.
+This can be used as a simple namespace mechanism.
+Please refer to the example code in `src/main.cpp`.

 The server will take over ownership of the service object, and the memory will
 be freed at shutdown.
 Note that the `registerServices` method changed its
 signature 2016-10-20, from being a variadic template expecting `unique_ptrs`, to